payu-india/CMS-Chatbot/reference/General/issuer-decline-error-codes.md

       </td>

       <td style={{ textAlign: "left" }}>
-        The customer\&#039s card issuer has declined the transaction as the account type selected is not valid for this credit card number.
+        The customer's card issuer has declined the transaction as the account type selected is not valid for this credit card number
       </td>
     </tr>